How to Fix Authorization Dialog not appearing in QuickBooks Desktop

 It’s a pretty straightforward authorization process from QuickBooks desktop as per above paragraph, but it did not work as expected in one of my client’s cloud-hosted QuickBooks desktop Windows servers & that was an error or blockage for me.

-While the client was running my Windows based console application the QuickBooks authentication dialog was not appearing.
-So below are the different approaches that I used to debug and find out the cause.
+While the client was running my Windows-based console application, the QuickBooks authentication dialog was not appearing.

 Check-the-log-files